 Unlike units in condos, individual apartments in co-op buildings are not issued C of Os.
 In a co-op building, there's one C of O for the entire building.
 This means that if there’s a problem with the C of O, it remains up to the Co-op Board to correct those issues.

 When purchasing a condo (or any other type a building except a co-op), C of O problems are usually spotted on the title report.
-If problems are discovered, you should first figure out if the issues are fixable by hiring an architect and an experienced expeditor.
-While an expeditor can help to dramatically speed up the otherwise notoriously lengthy paperwork process, you can still expect the process to take anywhere from 3 months to years depending on the type of building as well as the renovations involved.
+If issues are discovered, you should first figure out if the issues are fixable by hiring an architect and an experienced expeditor.
+While an expeditor can help to speed up the otherwise notoriously lengthy paperwork process dramatically, you can still expect the process to take anywhere from 3 months to years, depending on the type of building as well as the renovations involved.